kaareendrup/RPP/README.md

 # The Reconstruction Performance Plotting Library (RPP)

-Library for studying the performance of data reconstruction model developed for (but not limited to) machine learning reconstruction of events from particle physics experiments.
+Library for studying the performance of data reconstruction models developed for (but not limited to) machine learning reconstruction of events from particle physics experiments.

 #### Simple example